infinum/eightshift-docs/website/forms/features/wpml.md

 title: WPML
 ---

-WPML is a language plugin that allows you to translate your website into multiple languages.
-It is compatible with Eightshift Forms and can be used to translate your forms.
+WPML is plugin that allows multi-lingual functionality for the website, allowing features like post and media translations.
+Eightshift Forms is fully compatible with WPML, and allows adding language variants (_translations_) to forms.

 ![WPML screen](/img/forms/wpml.webp)

 ## How to use

-If you are using this plugin you should turn on this feature in the Eightshift Forms settings page.
-This will allow your forms to correctly display forms in the listing and form selection depending on the language you are using.
+If using WPML, enable the _WPML_ feature in form settings.
+This will ensure the forms is displayed correctly in the form listing page, and that all the multi-language features work.

 ## Features affected by WPML